hgsteggles/TORCH/README.md

 ```

 The function ```initialise``` takes in six arguments: x (or r-polar),
-y (or z-polar) and z coordinates of the cell and the coordinates of the star (all in cm).
-Density,
+y (or z-polar) and z coordinates of the cell and the coordinates of the star (all in
-pressure, ionised hydrogen fraction, and velocity components are returned (in cgs units).
-This
+cm).
+Density, pressure, ionised hydrogen fraction, and velocity components are
-script executed by Torch in order to set up the fluid variables in a grid.
+returned (in cgs units).
+This script is executed by Torch in order to set up the fluid
+variables in a grid.

+#####Output
+Torch outputs compressed data files in a specified directory (```output_directory```).
+The header contains 4 lines; the first line is the simulation time in seconds and the
+next three lines give the number of grid cells along the x, y and z directions of the
+mesh.
+After the header, grid cell data is displayed in columns.
+The first ND columns
+are the position coordinates of the grid cell, where ND is the number of dimensions.
+Next is density, pressure and HII fraction.
+Then the last ND columns are the fluid
+velocity components.
+All output is in cgs units.

-After 10,000 years the solution looks like this:
+After 10,000 years the solution to the setup given above looks like this:

 ![SolutionImage](data2D_100.jpg)
+\[Image produced using matplotlib.\]

 ####Getting Started